-Over the years I've collected numerous amounts of handy hobby tools, all of which are useful and they all have their own purpose, but there is one tool that is probably more useful than most of the other tools put together and that of course is the Dremel Multi Tool.
+Over the years, I've collected numerous amounts of handy hobby tools, all of which are useful, and they all have their own purpose, but there is one tool that is probably more useful than most of the other tools put together, and that, of course, is the Dremel Multi Tool.

-There are many models of Dremel that shine through, notably the 3000 and 4000, but I have two Dremel 3000's that I love, so this is the particular model that I'm referring to in the following guide.
+There are many models of the Dremel tool that shine through, notably the 3000 and 4000, but I have two Dremel 3000's that I love, so this is the particular model that I'm referring to in the following guide.

 Higher RPM, torque, and popular with hobbyists

 The Dremel 3000, in particular, is popular with many hobbyists due to being lightweight and user-friendly all around the house, studio, workbench and workshop.
 I recommend choosing a corded one rather than a rechargeable model.
 It shines through with a higher Speed (RPM) capability and higher torque.
 Also, If you're anything like me, you may come to use your rechargeable Dremel multi-tool and realise you forgot to recharge it - oops!